JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 A more nuanced, but more vulnerable, approach is to compare the slope of this function with the typical slope encountered during the recovery phase of the stroke (which routinely is determined during the drag calculation).
 When the flywheel is unpowered, the slope will be close to the recovery slope, and otherwise it is powered.
 This is a more accurate, but more vulnerable, approach, as small deviations could lead to missed strokes.
 It is noted that practical testing has shown that this works reliably for many machines.

-In Open Rowing Monitor, the settings allow for using the more robust ascending/descending approach (by setting *minumumRecoverySlope* to 0), for a more accurate approach (by setting *minumumRecoverySlope* to a static value) or even a dynamic approach (by setting *autoAdjustRecoverySlope* to true)
+In OpenRowingMonitor, the settings allow for using the more robust ascending/descending approach (by setting *minumumRecoverySlope* to 0), for a more accurate approach (by setting *minumumRecoverySlope* to a static value) or even a dynamic approach (by setting *autoAdjustRecoverySlope* to true)

 ### Advanced force detection through torque &tau;